solo-fsw/eprime_package_markers/README.md

 ![AddMarkerPackage4](https://github.com/solo-fsw/eprime_package_markers/assets/56065641/e3cac624-e716-4346-8eeb-7794ed64b8bb)

 ## How to use
+Sample tasks with instructions can be found in the [Samples folder](https://github.com/solo-fsw/eprime_package_markers/tree/main/Samples).
+Below, a general description of how to use the Markers package and an explanation of its routines is given.

 After properly downloading the package and adding the package to the experiment (as mentioned in [Installation](#installation)), the marker devices can be controlled by using PackageCall objects.
 Add a PackageCall object (found under E-Objects) to your experiment.
 Double-click on the PackageCall object to open its properties.
 Select Markers from the Package drop-down menu and select the desired routine from the Routine drop-down menu.
 A description of the routine is now visible, including an explanation of all its parameters.

 ![AddPackageRoutine](https://github.com/solo-fsw/eprime_package_markers/assets/56065641/2d50a76d-eb48-4504-aa5e-a6717e33f444)